 It is not only at the University of Bamberg and not only in seminars and lectures that you can discover valuable knowledge.
 Students and staff also get involved outside the university by attending conferences, meetings and expert discussions on topics relevant to information technology and/or women's issues.
-Reports from such events are available here as PDF downloads.
+Reports from such events are available here as PDF.

 Seminar "Gender Aspects in Computer Science" at the Georg-August-Universität Göttingen in WS 19/20

 The Georg-August University of Göttingen became aware of the seminar "Gender Aspects in Computer Science", which had already been successfully held at WIAI for several years, and asked the WIAI Women's Representative Ute Schmid, who offers the seminar, whether it would be possible to offer the seminar in Göttingen as well.
 The two students Hannah Deininger and Leonie Ackermann (Master Computing in the Humanities) had already taken part in the seminar themselves and agreed to realise the Bamberg concept at the University of Göttingen.

 Here you can read the report by Hannah Deininger and Leonie Ackermann.(260.5 KB, 1 page)

 From 12-15 September, the first Feminist Futures Festival took place in the cultural heart of Essen, at the Zeche Zollverein.
 It was organised by the Rosa Luxemburg Foundation, Konzeptwerk Neue Ökonomie and the Care Revolution Network.

 On 26.9.2018, Bettina Finzel, in cooperation with Frederike Kallmeyer, led a working group on "Mentoring Projects in Computer Science" at the University of Music and Performing Arts Vienna.
 The working group was part of the programme of the 16th working conference of the Conference of Institutions for Women's and Gender Studies in German-speaking Countries (KEG).